 It’s important to note that you don’t have to add synthetic fertilizer to help your plants receive enough nutrients, either.
 Instead, consider adding materials like worm castings, compost tea, or bat guano.
 All of these can increase phosphorus levels in particular, but are well-balanced sources of nutrients.
 Compost tea, in fact, is one of the best ways to increase mycelium in the soil.
 This will help your plants stay well-fed, but will also help them to absorb a large percentage of nutrients, too.

-Stress training is another strategy that can help you manipulate the growth of your plants.
+If you are learning how to grow bigger buds outdoors, stress training is another strategy that can help you manipulate the growth of your plants.
 Luckily, the “low-stress training” model doesn’t require any cutting.